Draconid Meteor Shower 2025: Last Outburst Until 2078!

 • Tap the blue target button next to the October Draconids’ radiant.
 The app will display the meteor shower's radiant position on the sky map.

 • To locate the Draconids' radiant above you, tap the blue compass button or point your device at the sky.
 A white arrow will guide you to the radiant position.
-Move your device following with the arrow until you spot the Draconids' radiant on the screen.
+Move your device following the arrow until you spot the Draconids' radiant on the screen.
 The image corresponds to the actual sky at your location.

 Draconids in Sky Tonight